jtarkington77/sealed-box-ai-runbook/docs/models.md

   - `microsoft/Phi-3-mini-4k-instruct`
   - `microsoft/Phi-3.5-mini-instruct`
 - Good for:
-  - Running on 3–4B params with surprisingly strong reasoning for the size.
+  - Running on 3-4B params with surprisingly strong reasoning for the size.
-  - Classification, scoring, “is this risky?” tasks.
+  - Classification, scoring, "is this risky-- tasks.
 - Watch for:
-  - Small context windows on some variants; but that’s usually fine for short summaries of interaction.
+  - Small context windows on some variants; but that's usually fine for short summaries of interaction.

 You can also use:

 - Smaller Llama 3 / Qwen 2.5 instruct variants as watchdogs if you prefer family alignment.

-The key idea: **watchdog doesn’t have to be huge**, it just has to be fast and consistent.
+The key idea: **watchdog doesn't have to be huge**, it just has to be fast and consistent.

 ---